 In order to mitigate the cost of continued litigation related to the cross-border energy lease investments, PHI and its subsidiaries have entered into discussions with the IRS with the intention of seeking a settlement of all tax issues for open tax years 2001 through 2011, including the cross-border energy lease issue.
 PHI currently believes that it is possible that a settlement with the IRS may be reached in 2015.
-If a settlement of all tax issues or a standalone settlement on the leases is not reached, PHI may move forward with its litigation with the IRS.
-Further discovery in the case is stayed until June 18, 2015, pursuant to an order issued by the court on March 19, 2015.
+Further discovery in the case is stayed until August 20, 2015, pursuant to an order issued by the court on June 18, 2015.